 You have unlimited bus, train, and boat rides with the Swiss Travel Pass.

 The Swiss Travel Pass gives you a 50% discount on most of the mountain excursions and the Mount Rigi train ride is even included.
 Check out prices for a Swiss Travel Pass here.
 Check out prices for a Swiss Travel Pass here.

 Parking in the town center will make your travel costs explode – so make sure to book accommodation with (free) parking.
 Also, many winter activities mentioned here are within the town center of Bern, so a car might be unnecessary.

 Keep in mind that driving in the snow might be challenging.
-While there will be hardly any snow in Bern, it might be different if you visit attractions like Engelberg because there will be – most likely – be snow in higher altitude places.
+While there will be hardly any snow in Bern, it might be different if you visit attractions like Engelberg because there will be – most likely – snow in higher altitude places.

 Where to Stay in Bern

 If you can, book your hotel in the old town.
 From there, you can get to all (or most) attractions in Bern within minutes.